How Often Do Motor Vehicle Accidents Lead To Injury?

 Do you have an elderly family member who is still driving?
 Senior drivers are often among the safest on the road because of their extensive driving experience.
 However, it’s crucial to remember that aging can bring unique challenges impacting their driving abilities.
 As people age, their memory, reasoning skills, vision, coordination, and other physical capabilities often decline.
 Additionally, seniors take medications that might have side effects, such as drowsiness or dizziness, which could impair their driving.

 More importantly, age-related factors make senior drivers more at risk of sustaining severe injuries compared to younger age groups.
-Whether you’re a concerned family member or an elderly driver, you must remain proactive when addressing the challenges senior drivers face.
+Whether you’re a concerned family member or an elderly driver, you must remain proactive when addressing senior drivers’ challenges.
 This driving guide for seniors can help keep older adults and other road users safe.

 Children